mesosphere/dcos-commons/frameworks/elastic/docs/limitations.md

 This is an [Elasticsearch limitation](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-tls.html).
 Since the service's default update strategy is a rolling upgrade (`serial`) changing its configuration to enable (or disable) transport encryption will result in nodes configured with TLS not being able to communicate with nodes configured with unencrypted networking (and vice-versa).
 You must do a full-cluster restart (`parallel` update strategy).
 Make sure to have backups and plan for some downtime.

+Afterwards, you can set the update strategy back to `serial` for future updates.

 ## Out-of-band configuration

 Out-of-band configuration modifications are not supported.
 The service's core responsibility is to deploy and maintain the service with a specified configuration.
 In order to do this, the service assumes that it has ownership of task configuration.
 If an end-user makes modifications to individual tasks through out-of-band configuration operations, the service will override those modifications at a later time.
 For example: